rorzor/AgentRTS/README.md

 At any time a replicant [AI agent] can be left to its devices, and will attempt to continue carrying out actions based on how it has acted so far.

 The player can spawn a new replicant when it has enough resources.
-The new replicant can either act with an existing policy, or the player can 'play' as the replicant, essentially training a new policy.

-There would be a small number of 'upgrades' that can be researched with sufficient resources, most of which directly affect the performance of the replicant AI. these could be:
-* increased observation space (eg 7x7 to 8x8 grid)
-* Increased maximum number of observations possible to train a policy
-* Ability to mass-update all agents with an available policy
+All replicants act on the current policy activated, however once multiple policies are created, the player may switch between active policies.

 The objective is general RTS style- collect enough resources to produce enough replicates to battle and defeat the other human players.